 Each student should ensure that tuition payments are received by the school on or before the date shown in the Payment Agreement or Financing Agreement.
 A late fee of \$25.00 is charged for payments received after the due date.
 If a payment is not received by the sixth date from the due date, admission to class may be prohibited.
 Students with delinquent accounts are subject to dismissal and collections.
-All 30 days past due accounts will be charged a 10% interest on unpaid balance per month until account is paid off.
+All 30 days past due accounts will be charged a 10% interest on unpaid balance per month until account is paid off and any other legal fees as well.